timonson/bashFunc/README.md

 #### Split

-The API for this function is fundamentally different.
+The API for this function is quite different.
 The first argument is a _string_ and the second argument takes a _seperator_.

 ```bash
 split 'Hello,World,Good,Evening' ','